 Food and Beverage Policy Serving food and beverages is allowed with prior permission from Educational Technology Services.
 If you would like to serve food and beverages at your event, please add a note to your room reservation request and be prepared to provide your department’s chartstring.
 We will contact you to discuss the details.
 Read complete Food and Beverage policy.

 No-Show Fees in Effect!
-Be sure to alert ETS if you cancel an event.
+Be sure to alert ETS if you cancel an event (minimum 48-hours notice).
 No-show fees will be charged if you fail to cancel room space or technician services.

 Room AV Controls General assignment classrooms are designed to work with little or no assistance from an AV technician.
 All lecture halls are equipped with a Creston touch screen control panel that guides you through the process of connecting your laptop or using the resident computer to project on screen.
 The control panel is semi-automatic so once you choose an option, it adjusts the presentation to suit your needs.

 What do I Need to Do?
 Choose appropriate option, for example, "Project in-room Mac," select the item you want to project on the Mac or your own laptop, and the system will automatically adjust the sound and light options to match your choice.
 Note: it is always best to "Start Over" if the system wasn't shut down before you arrive, and make sure the audio has not been muted.
 You should be able to hear yourself through the room speakers.

 What Do I Do If the System is not Working?
 Chances are ETS will know it almost as soon as you do since we monitor rooms remotely to help support them, but if all else fails, call 6-HELP, and we will be there within minutes.